Several constructions of optimal LCD codes over small finite fields: Preliminaries

-A vector $\textbf x = (x_1, x_2, \ldots , x_n)\in \F^n_2$ is even-like if $\sum_{i=1}^nx_i=0$ and is odd-like otherwise.
-A binary code is said to be even-like if it has only even-like codewords, and is said to be odd-like if it is not even-like.
-The following lemma comes from \cite{LCD-6} and \cite{LCD-7}. \begin{lem} {\rm(1)} Let $C$ be a code with the generator matrix $G$ over $\F_q$.
-Then $C$ is LCD if and only if $GG^T$ is nonsingular, where $G^T$ denotes the transpose of $G$.\\ {\rm(2)} Let $C$ be a code with the generator matrix $G$ over $\F_{q^2}$.
-Then $C$ is Hermitian LCD if and only if $G\overline{G}^T$ is nonsingular, where $\overline{G}^T$ denotes the conjugate transpose of $G$. \end{lem}
+A vector $\textbf x = (x_1, x_2, \ldots , x_n)\in \F^n_2$ is {\em even-like} if $\sum_{i=1}^nx_i=0$ and is {\em odd-like} otherwise.
+A binary code is said to be {\em even-like} if it has only even-like codewords, and is said to be {\em odd-like} if it is not even-like.

 Let $C$ be an $[n, k, d]$ code over $\F_q$, and let $T$ be a set of $t$ coordinate positions in $C$.
 We puncture $C$ by deleting all the coordinates in $T$ in each codeword of $C$.
 The resulting code is still linear and has length $n - t$.
-We denote the punctured code by $C^T$.
+We denote the {\em punctured code} by $C^T$.
 Consider the set $C(T)$ of codewords which are $0$ on $T$; this set is a subcode of $C$.
-Puncturing $C(T)$ on $T$ gives a code over $\F_q$ of length $n -t$ called the code shortened on $T$ and denoted $C_T$.
+Puncturing $C(T)$ on $T$ gives a code over $\F_q$ of length $n -t$ called the {\em shortened code} on $T$ and denoted $C_T$.
+The following lemma is also valid with respect to the Hermitian inner product.